Treatment Options for Dry Eye

 In-office LipiFlow® automated thermal pulsation treatment - Lipiflow® works on the same principles as Blephasteam® and manual meibomian gland expression, but more precisely controls the heat and pressure applied to the inner eyelids over a single treatment session that typically lasts around 15 minutes.
 Especially for more difficult and entrenched cases of meibomian gland dysfunction, LipiFlow® is often the treatment of choice due to its consistency and repeatability, and relatively gentle mode of action.
 Importantly, treatment by Lipiflow® is evidence based as its effectiveness has been verified by independent clinical research.
 Click here or here to read more about LipiFlow®, or click here to view video animations that explain meibomian gland disease and show how Lipiflow® works.

 In-office IPL & manual meibomian gland expression - Intense Pulsed Light (IPL) was originally used by dermatologists for the treatment of rosacea.
-In the treatment of dry eye, IPL may be used to warm the meibomian glands prior to them being manually expressed, much in the way of Blephasteam®.
+In the treatment of dry eye, IPL may be used to warm the meibomian glands prior to them sometimes being (gently) manually expressed, much in the way of Blephasteam®.
 IPL may also calm the small blood vessels that sometimes surround the meibomian glands.
 Typically IPL is conducted over three or four sessions.
 For more information about how IPL works, click here.

 Reviews and Repeat Treatments